U.S. demand for skilled worker visas seen topping quota soon

 Last year the cap was not reached until June.

 U.S. companies, particularly in technology, say they need the visas to fill vacant positions.
-But some worker-advocacy groups counter that the companies are using the visa program to hire cheaper foreign labor.
+But some worker-advocacy groups counter that the companies are using the visa program to hire cheaper foreign Labour.

 While the official quota is 65,000, the actual number of people who enter the United States on H-1Bs is far greater because workers at universities and some other workplaces don't count toward the limit.
 Masters and PhD graduates from U.S. universities have their own quota of 20,000 visas.